-Since Alameda has made Tallahassee her home, she has now led the Seminoles to three ACC Championship game appearances in four seasons.
+Since Alameda has made Tallahassee her home, she has now led the Seminoles to four ACC Championship game appearances in five seasons.

 In 2010, FSU earned a spot in the field of 64 and made its 11th-straight appearance in the NCAA Division I Softball Championship.
 The Seminoles hit the road for their regional and played in Athens, Ga. before falling to Georgia and Radford.

 Before traveling to the Peach State, FSU was on the campus of Virginia Tech for the 2010 ACC Softball Championship.
 While in Blacksburg, Va., the 'Noles beat Maryland and the host Hokies before losing to Georgia Tech in the title game.
 At the time, FSU's championship-game appearance marked the 14th time in school history it had the chance to play for a title - a total number that is more than any other school in the conference.